Meditation for Training Attention

 Start a daily meditation practice.
 You will only get better at meditation and attention training if you practice.

 Commit to carving out some time to meditate.
-Even if it’s just 2 minutes every morning to start.
-You can build on the 2 minutes and increase a minute each week.
-In a month you’ll be at 6, and in two months at 10 minutes a day.
+Even if it’s just a minute every morning to start.
+You can build on the minute and increase a minute each day.
+In a week you’ll be at 7 minutes, and in a month at 30 minutes a day.

 Share with friends